utreah/foundationproject2/README.md

 3. **Discounts Made Simple:** Explore the newly added Discount Button for an explanation on how to save even more on your purchases.

+4. **Bug Squashing:** Solved some, created some.
+To be or not to be a bug, that is the question. -Shakespeare(Found of Microsoft)

 <br>

 ## Coming Up